thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 Clinical Data File
 ================

 The clinical data file contains the low-dimensional observations of each patient.
 The file name and columns are referenced from the [column mapping file](column-mapping.md).
 At least one clinical data file is needed for upload to tranSMART.
+Each data file must contain a column with the patient identifiers.

 File format
 ------------